Poet Technologies call volume above normal and directionally bullish

-Bullish option flow detected in Poet Technologies (POET) with 7,741 calls trading, 1.5x expected, and implied vol increasing almost 10 points to 79.53%.
-Jan-27 10 calls and Apr-25 4 calls are the most active options, with total volume in those strikes near 1,500 contracts.
-The Put/Call Ratio is 0.04.
+Bullish option flow detected in Poet Technologies (POET) with 8,983 calls trading, 2x expected, and implied vol increasing almost 2 points to 80.13%.
+Jan-27 10 calls and Dec-24 5 calls are the most active options, with total volume in those strikes near 3,000 contracts.
+The Put/Call Ratio is 0.02.
 Earnings are expected on March 13th.

 Don't Miss our Black Friday Offers: